 Minimising social and economic impact

 After considering third-party proposals, alongside areas they identified, Natural England and JNCC developed an initial list of potential sites which was submitted to Defra for further social and economic consideration.
 Defra and the MMO then applied social and economic criteria to help narrow down the list.
-This included, but was not limited to, understanding what economic activity occurs in potential sites and the scale and importance of that activity and site to local communities.
-JNCC and Natural England provided advice to Defra which sets out how the ecological assessments were undertaken against the ecological criteria
+This included, but was not limited to, understanding what economic activity occurred within the potential sites and the scale and importance of that activity and site to local communities.
+JNCC and Natural England provided advice to Defra which sets out how the ecological assessments were undertaken against the ecological criteria.

 A consultation on candidate pilot English HPMAs was run by Defra between 6 July 2022 and 28 September 2022.

-Additional evidence gathering also occurred throughout 2022 to ensure that we use the best available evidence.
+Additional evidence gathering also occurred throughout 2022 to ensure that we used the best available evidence.
 This included site-specific engagement with local stakeholders to collect further evidence on the social and economic criteria.
-Consultation responses and any additional evidence will be analysed to provide an up to date assessment for each proposed English HPMA before Ministers decide which sites to designate.
+Consultation responses and any additional evidence was analysed to provide an up to date assessment for each proposed English HPMA before Ministers decided which sites to designate.